baldwin-sudo/Concurrent-gopher/README.md

 - Basic network programming and file system traversal in Go.
 - Designing and implementing concurrent load balancers using Go primitives.
 - Chunk-based parallelism for matrix computations using concurrency.
+### 5. Mini Redis — Concurrent In-Memory Key-Value Store in Go
+#### Overview :
+This project is a minimalist Redis-like key-value store implemented in Go.
+It supports concurrent clients over TCP and basic Redis commands such as GET, SET, DEL, QUIT, and HELP.
+The focus is on practicing Go concurrency patterns, channel-based worker pools, and graceful server shutdown using contexts.
+#### Features :

+- TCP Server: Listens on a configurable port and accepts multiple concurrent client connections.
+- Command Parsing: Supports a simple parser to handle commands with argument validation.
+- Load Balancer: Uses a pool of workers and balances the load between them , by assigning the next job to the least loaded worker -using a heap datastructure .
+Workers are concurrent ofc !
+- Shared Store: Maintains a global thread-safe map protected by mutexes for storing keys and values.
+- Client Management: Each client has dedicated input reading and output writing goroutines communicating via channels.
+- Graceful Shutdown: Uses Go's context package and OS signal handling to allow clean server shutdown on Ctrl+C.
+- Command Handling: Supports basic commands with proper responses and error handling.
+- Per-Client Done Signaling: Clients have a done flag or channel for clean connection teardown and avoiding panics.